adrian-paliwoda/course-Angular/readme.md

 # Genesis
-Code is based on "Angular - The Complete Guide" couse
+Code is based on "Angular - The Complete Guide" course

 [About course](https://www.udemy.com/course/the-complete-guide-to-angular-2/?couponCode=KEEPLEARNING)